MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## V3.x.x desktop installation

-The following steps assume you've already installed Power BI Desktop on your computer and that your account has the necessary permissions to access the CQD data pipeline.
+The following steps assume you have already installed Power BI Desktop on your computer and that your account has the necessary permissions to access the CQD data pipeline.

 Perform the following steps: